ecoz2/ecoz2-whale/exerc01/README.md

 ![](summary-parallel.png)

-The parameter combination with the highest test average accuracy is highlighted in this plot:
+From this general plot, the parameter combination with the highest test average accuracy is highlighted in the following:

 ![](summary-parallel1.png)

-while the following shows a few of the combinations corresponding to the highest test average accuracies:
+and along with few others:

 ![](summary-parallel2.png)

 With `2048` clearly as the best `M` parameter, these plots also suggest that low values for `N` and `I` provide the best performance for the dataset under experimentation.
+In other words, higher values for these parameters seem to incur overfitting.

 What follows is a closer examination of the performance for the particular set of parameters, `N = 3`, `M = 2048`, `I = 2`, `a = 0.3`,